 - The Conservancy is acquiring, restoring and managing land throughout the Lake Erie basin, including the Maumee River watershed - the largest tributary discharging into Lake Erie - and the Grand River watershed, another major tributary.

-- We are advocating for policy initiatives that control invasive species and set limits on water extraction from the Great Lakes.
+- We are advocating for policy initiatives that control invasive species.

 - Conservancy scientists are locating and protecting stopover sites on the western shores of Lake Erie most critical to migratory birds.